The 10 Best Freediving Books

 Neutral Buoyancy: Adventures in a Liquid World by Tim Ecott

-We were thinking a lot if we could add this book to our list of The Best Freediving Books because the book also has a lot of information about scuba diving and ocean exploration.
+We were thinking a lot about how we could add this book to our list of The Best Freediving Books because the book also has a lot of information about scuba diving and ocean exploration.
 And eventually, we did it!
 The book is worth it.
-It became a favourite reading for many divers.
+It became a favorite reading for many divers.
 Tim Ecott is a reporter and has been writing for numerous prestigious international magazines and papers.
-He tells the reader the history of underwater exploration and the rise of diving culture, mixing it with many funny stories from his own and the other divers’ experience.
-With rich and exquisite language, Ecott also weaves his personal beliefs into the story to make people feel the book’s true magic.
+He tells the reader the history of underwater exploration and the rise of diving culture, mixing it with many funny stories from his and other divers’ experiences.
+Ecott also weaves his personal beliefs into the story with rich and exquisite language to make people feel the book’s true magic.

 Neutral Buoyancy by Tim Ecott

-Do you want to learn how to freedive or have questions, please contact us anytime?
-Also, do contact us if you want to join any of our courses.
-We teach freediving courses in the Philippines, but we also teach freediving online via nice and entertaining Zoom classes almost every week.
-The same goes for our freedive instructor courses that we teach every few weeks online – we offer different options, but they are fun and entertaining.
+If you want to learn to freedive or have questions, please contact us anytime.
+Also, please contact us if you want to take any of our courses.
+We teach freediving courses in the Philippines and run multiple freediving instructor courses each month.
+We offer quite a few different long-term training options – regardless of what option you choose, they are always fun and entertaining.